 Just like GraphicsGale, you can use Aseprite for pixel art and animations.

 ➧ When it comes to animation, Aseprite provides tons of tools.
-You can change the playback speed and the speed of each individual frame.
-There are three playback modes (forward, reverse, and ping-pong).
+You can change the playback speed and the speed of each individual frame; reverse, forward, or ping-pong.

 ➧ The Onion Skin feature is available: it overlays previous and next frames so that you can have better control over your animation.